atanugiri/DLCDatabaseSetup/data/DATA_README.md

 ## Data Sources

-Download the video datasets from Harvard Dataverse:
+Download the video datasets from Harvard Dataverse (archives are large; we host split archives as multipart zip parts):

 1. **Raw Videos (4-quadrant recordings)**: [Animal Videos for 4 mazes in RECORD setup](https://doi.org/10.7910/DVN/SBH3UG)
-   Citation: Giri, Atanu, 2025, "Animal Videos for 4 mazes in RECORD setup", Harvard Dataverse, V1
+   - Citation: Giri, Atanu, 2025, "Animal Videos for 4 mazes in RECORD setup", Harvard Dataverse, V1

 2. **Split Videos (individual animals)**: [Videos for DLC analysis](https://doi.org/10.7910/DVN/F0P2BC)
-   Citation: Giri, Atanu, 2025, "Videos for DLC analysis", Harvard Dataverse, V1
+   - Citation: Giri, Atanu, 2025, "Videos for DLC analysis", Harvard Dataverse, V1

+Note: the raw video archives are very large.
+We typically upload multipart zip archives (e.g. `RawVideos.zip.part001`, `RawVideos.zip.part002`, ...).
+If you are downloading the multipart uploads you will need to concatenate the parts before extracting — see instructions below.

-**Note**: You do NOT need the DLC CSVs here.
-Those are used in the [GhrelinBehaviorQuantification](https://github.com/atanugiri/GhrelinBehaviorQuantification) repository for downstream analysis.
+**Also:** DLC tracking CSVs are stored/used in the `GhrelinBehaviorQuantification` repository for downstream analysis; this repo only contains the scripts and metadata CSV handlers.

 ## Setup Instructions